Grand Duke Michael Alexandrovich of Russia: Death

 The bodies were stripped and buried.
 Anything of value was stolen and the clothes were taken back to Perm.
 After they were shown to Myasnikov as proof of the murders, the clothes were burned.
 The Ural Regional Soviet, headed by Alexander Beloborodov, approved the killing, either retrospectively or beforehand, as did Lenin.
 Michael was the first of the Romanovs to be killed by the Bolsheviks, but he was not the last.
 Neither Michael's nor Johnson's remains have been found.

 The Perm authorities distributed a concocted cover story that Michael was abducted by unidentified men and had disappeared.
 Chelyshev and Borunov were arrested.
 Shortly before his own arrest, Colonel Peter Znamerovsky, a former Imperial army officer also exiled to Perm, managed to send Natalia a brief telegram saying that Michael had disappeared.
 Znamerovsky, Chelyshev and Borunov were all killed by the Perm Bolsheviks.
 Soviet disinformation about Michael's disappearance led to unfounded rumours that he had escaped and was leading a successful counter-revolution.
 In the ultimately forlorn hope that Michael would ally with Germany, the Germans arranged for Natalia and her daughter to escape to Kiev in German-controlled Ukraine.
 On the collapse of the Germans in November 1918, Natalia fled to the coast, and she and her daughter were evacuated by the British Royal Navy.

 On 8 June 2009, four days short of the 91st anniversary of their deaths, both Michael and Johnson were officially rehabilitated.
 Russian State Prosecutors stated, "The analysis of the archive material shows that these individuals were subject to repression through arrest, exile and scrutiny ... without being charged of committing concrete class and social-related crimes."

 Michael's son George, Count Brasov, died in a car crash shortly before his 21st birthday in 1931.
 Natalia died penniless in a Parisian charity hospital in 1952.
 His stepdaughter Natalia Mamontova married three times and wrote a book about her life entitled Step-Daughter of Imperial Russia, published in 1940.

-Canonization

-Michael and Johnson were canonized as new martyrs by the Russian Orthodox Church Outside of Russia on 1 November 1981 in New York City.
-This canonization has not been recognized by the Russian Orthodox Church (Moscow Patriarchate).

-"The question of Grand Duke Mikhail Alexandrovich came up, who, according to information from that time, 'berated his murderers and fought them.'
-Archbishop Pavel (Pavlov) saw in this no obstacle for canonization, for many martyrs denounced their executioners, and Archbishop Anthony (Sinkevich) compared the murder of the Grand Duke with the massacre of the Infants of Bethlehem, since Mikhail Alexandrovich was designated for extermination so that the faithful would have no hope for the restoration of the Orthodox Monarchy.
-As a result, the Grand Duke remained on the list of the glorified, and the icon-painter was instructed to add a halo to his depiction in the icon".